 Dietetic interns will spend approximately three weeks in staff relief during their food service management and clinical nutrition rotation.

-Satisfactory completion of all rotations in the UC San Diego Medical Center Dietetic Internship is required in order to receive a Verification Statement.
+Satisfactory completion of all rotations in the UC San Diego Health Dietetic Internship is required in order to receive a Verification Statement.
 Satisfactory completion is defined as completing all rotations with greater than or equal to 3.0 ratings on a 4.0 scale.
 A detailed description of minimum acceptable performance as an intern can be found in the Policy and Procedures Manual once accepted into the program.

 Following successful completion of the program, a Verification Statement of Completion will be provided the last week of internship.
 Interns are then eligible for “Active” membership in the Academy of Nutrition and Dietetics.
 Graduates are well-prepared and eligible to complete the Registration Exam for Dietitians through the Commission on Dietetic Registration (CDR).